kaili-chen/fluffy-dollops/README.md

 # fluffy-dollops
-A place for some quick scripts made with python.
+A collection of scripts.

 # Usage Notes
-* Almost all the scripts in this repo can be used with the command line (use `python <script path>.py -h` for quick usage hints)
+* Almost all python scripts in this repo can be used with the command line (use `python <script path>.py -h` for quick usage hints)

 # Contents
 :file_folder: [data_collection](data_collection/)